-Sabharwal et.~al.~\cite{Sabharwal:2016} proposed a method to sequentially allocate small data batches to selected \acrshort{ml} classifiers.
-The method, called ``Data Allocation using Upper Bounds'' (DAUP), tries to project an optimistic upper bound of the accuracy obtained by a classifier in the full dataset, using recent evaluations of this classifier on small data batches.
+\citet{Sabharwal:2016} proposed a method to sequentially allocate small data batches to selected \acrshort{ml} classifiers.
+The method called ``Data Allocation using Upper Bounds'' (DAUP) tries to project an optimistic upper bound of the accuracy obtained by a classifier in the entire dataset, using recent evaluations of this classifier on small data batches.
 Experiments evaluated the technique on $6$ classification datasets and more than $40$ algorithms with different hyperparameters, including C4.5 and its `\texttt{C}' and `\texttt{M} ' hyperparameters.
-The proposed method was able to select near optimal classifiers with a very low computational cost compared to full training of all classifiers.
+The proposed method was able to select near-optimal classifiers with a meager computational cost compared to full training of all classifiers.